-Frame IDs/Names -- How Used
+Frame IDs and Names - Where Used?

-Reference frame IDs are used

-- in the following kernels as data identifiers: - " FKs -- to "glue" frame definition keywords together - " SPKs -- to identify base reference frames - " PCKs -- to identify base reference frames - " CKs -- to identify base reference frames - in the following APIs as input and/or output arguments: - " Almost nowhere -- users rarely or never need to deal with or be aware of reference frame IDs

-Reference frame names are used

-- as arguments in all high level APIs that require a reference frame to be specified on the input - " Derived geometry routines -- SINCPT, ILUMIN, SUBPNT, ... - " Frame transformation routines -- PXFORM, SXFORM - " SPK routines -- SPKEZR, SPKPOS, ... - Frame names are NOT used as data identifiers within kernels
+- Reference frame IDs are used - in the following kernels as data identifiers: - " FKs -- to "glue" frame definition keywords together - " SPKs -- to identify base reference frames - " PCKs -- to identify base reference frames - " CKs -- to identify base reference frames - in the following APIs as input and/or output arguments: - " Almost nowhere -- users rarely or never need to deal with or be aware of reference frame IDs - Reference frame names are used - as arguments in all high level APIs that require a reference frame to be specified as an input - " Derived geometry routines -- SINCPT, ILUMIN, SUBPNT, ... - " Frame transformation routines -- PXFORM, SXFORM - " SPK routines -- SPKEZR, SPKPOS, ... - Frame names are NOT used as data identifiers within kernels

-Frame IDs/Names -- How Defined
+Frame IDs and Names - Where Defined?

-- The reference frame name/ID mappings used by the SPICE system are defined in two places - Built into the Toolkit: hard-coded in source code - " For inertial frames - " For body-fixed frames defining the orientation for planets and most satellites - " See FRAMES REQUIRED READING for a complete listing - In text kernels: provided by KEYWORD=VALUE sets - " Almost always in FKs (DI, GNS, M01, MER, SIRTF, ...), very rarely in other kernels, but can be in any text kernel - (For example during operations MGS frames were defined in IKs and SCLK) - " Text kernels define spacecraft frames, instrument frames, spacecraft subsystem frames, DSN station frames, etc. - See comments/data sections in a text kernel for the complete listing of the frames defined in that kernel
+- The reference frame name-to-ID mappings used by the SPICE system are defined in two places - Built into the Toolkit: hard-coded in source code - " For inertial frames - " For body-fixed frames defining the orientation for planets and most satellites - " See FRAMES REQUIRED READING for a complete listing - In text kernels: provided by KEYWORD=VALUE sets - " Almost always in FKs (MER, MEX, JUNO, MSL, ...) - " Very rarely in other kernels, but can be in any text kernel - (For example during operations MGS frames were defined in IKs and SCLK) - Unlike for physical objects, only one name may be directly associated with a reference frame ID - However, an "alias" for a given reference frame can be established by defining a new, zero-offset frame with its own unique name and ID

-Frame IDs/Names -- Inertial and Body-fixed
+Examples of Frame IDs and Names Inertial and Body-fixed